 - Observational studies of the effectiveness of population-based mammography screening on breast cancer mortality reported a wide range of reductions in breast cancer death.
 Most studies were conducted in Europe or the United Kingdom and included women age 50 to 69 years. - Meta-analyses from recent reviews from the EUROSCREEN Working Group indicated 25 to 31 percent mortality reduction for women invited to screening in the screening programs.
-This compares to 19 to 22 percent reduction for women age 50 to 69 years in our meta-analysis of screening RCTs that used intention-to screen analysis.
+This compares to 19 to 22 percent reduction for women age 50 to 69 years in the meta-analysis of screening RCTs that used intention-to screen analysis.

-- The only U.S observational study of breast cancer mortality reduction was a record review that indicated no differences in breast cancer deaths between screened versus non-screened women older than age 80 years. - A large fair-quality study of the Mammography Screening of Young Women Cohort in Sweden indicated reduced risk for breast cancer deaths for women age 40 to 49 years invited to screening compared with women not invited (RR 0.74; 95% CI, 0.66 to 0.83). - Two observational studies of screening intervals indicated no breast cancer mortality differences between annual and biennial screening for women 50 years or older, or between annual and triennial screening among women age 40 to 49 years.
+- The only U.S observational study of breast cancer mortality reduction is a record review that indicated no differences in breast cancer deaths between screened versus non-screened women older than age 80 years.91 - A large fair-quality study of the Mammography Screening of Young Women Cohort in Sweden indicated reduced risk for breast cancer deaths for women age 40 to 49 years invited to screening compared with women not invited (RR 0.74; 95% CI, 0.66 to 0.83). - An observational study of Canadian women age 40 to 79 comparing screening program participants versus nonparticipants indicated reduced breast cancer mortality of 40 percent among participants. - Two observational studies of screening intervals indicated no breast cancer mortality differences between annual and biennial screening for women 50 years or older, or between annual and triennial screening among women age 40 to 49 years.

-The 2002 evidence review for the USPSTF included a meta-analysis of the eight published RCTs of mammography screening and breast cancer mortality that were rated fair-quality.
-For all age groups combined, results of the meta-analysis indicated a RR for breast cancer mortality of 0.84 (95% credible interval [CrI], 0.77 to 0.91) for women randomly assigned to screening over 14 years of followup.
+The 2002 evidence review for the USPSTF included a meta-analysis of the eight published RCTs of mammography screening and breast cancer mortality that were rated fair-quality.^{92,93} For all age groups combined, results of the meta-analysis indicated a RR for breast cancer mortality of 0.84 (95% credible interval [CrI], 0.77 to 0.91) for women randomly assigned to screening over 14 years of followup.
 For women age 40 to 49 years specifically, results indicated a RR of 0.85 (95% CrI, 0.73 to 0.99), while for women age 50 years and older, results indicated a RR of 0.78 (95% CrI, 0.70 to 0.87).

-The 2009 evidence review for the USPSTF included new results from the Age trial and updated results from the Gothenburg trial in addition to the previous trials, and provided meta-analysis estimates for breast cancer mortality according to four age groups.
-For women age 39 to 49 years, the combined RR was 0.85 (95% CrI, 0.75 to 0.96); for 50 to 59 years, 0.86 (95% CrI, 0.75 to 0.99); for 60 to 69 years, 0.68 (95% CrI, 0.54 to 0.87); and for 70 to 74 years, 1.12 (95% CrI, 0.73 to 1.72).
+The 2009 evidence review for the USPSTF included new results from the Age trial and updated results from the Gothenburg trial in addition to the previous trials, and provided meta-analysis estimates for breast cancer mortality according to four age groups.^{44,94} For women age 39 to 49 years, the combined RR was 0.85 (95% CrI, 0.75 to 0.96); for 50 to 59 years, 0.86 (95% CrI, 0.75 to 0.99); for 60 to 69 years, 0.68 (95% CrI, 0.54 to 0.87); and for 70 to 74 years, 1.12 (95% CrI, 0.73 to 1.72).